Quinta Normal Park

+The Santiago Railway Museum is located in this park.
+It displays 16 historic steam locomotives and other railway artifacts.
+Its water crane dates from 1875 and was built in England by Stothert & Pitt in Bath, Somerset.

 Transport

 The park can be accessed by the Santiago Metro via the metro station that bears its name.

 Nearby Landmarks

 The Museum of Memory and Human Rights and the Santiago Library are also located in the immediate vicinity.
 Across the street from the north side of the park lies the Sanctuary of Lourdes, which includes a Lourdes grotto.